yongjiguan/guan-academic-hompage/content/en/publication/2016-3-Conference-Paper-nanowetting/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *The 8th International Conference on Molecular Simulations and Informatics Technology Application*
+publication: In *The 8th International Conference on Molecular Simulations and Informatics Technology Application (8th-ICMS&I), Dalian, China, 2016.9.24-2016.9.26*
 publication_short: In *8th-ICMS&I*

 abstract: In this work, the nano-wettability of hydrophilic/hydrophobic ionic liquids is explored by using the molecular dynamics simulations.

 # Summary.
 An optional shortened abstract.
 summary: The nano-wettability of hydrophilic/hydrophobic ionic liquids is explored by using the molecular dynamics simulations in this work.
-I made **oral presentations and poster presentations** at the meeting. (**Times cited = 0**)
+I made **oral presentations and poster presentations** at the meeting.

 tags:
 - Source Themes